Rod Stewart: 2002–2010: The Great American Songbook series and Soulbook

 In 2004, Stewart reunited with Ronnie Wood for concerts of Faces material.
 A Rod Stewart and the Faces best of album, Changing Faces, reached the Top 20 of the UK album charts.
 Five Guys Walk into a Bar..., a Faces box set compilation, was released.
 In late 2004, Stardust: the Great American Songbook 3, the third album in Stewart's songbook series, was released.
 It was his first US number one album in 25 years, selling over 200,000 albums in its first week.
 It also debuted at number one in Canada, number three in the UK and Top 10 in Australia.
 His version of Louis Armstrong's "What a Wonderful World", featuring Stevie Wonder, made the Top 20 of the world adult charts.
 He also recorded a duet with Dolly Parton for the album – "Baby, It's Cold Outside".
 Stewart won his first ever Grammy Award for this album.

 2005 saw the release of the fourth songbook album, Thanks for the Memory: The Great American Songbook 4; it included duets with Diana Ross and Elton John.
 Within weeks of its release, the CD made it to number two on the Top 200 list.
 In late 2006, Stewart made his return to rock music and his new approach to country music with the release of Still the Same...
 Great Rock Classics of Our Time, a new album featuring rock and southern rock milestones from the last four decades, including a cover of Creedence Clearwater Revival's "Have You Ever Seen the Rain?", which was released as the first single.
 The album debuted at number one on the Billboard charts with 184,000 copies in its first week.
-The number one début was helped by a concert in New York City that was on MSN Music and an appearance on Dancing with the Stars.
+The number one debut was helped by a concert in New York City that was on MSN Music and an appearance on Dancing with the Stars.
 He performed tracks from his new album live from the Nokia Theater on 9 October.
 Control Room broadcast the event Live on MSN and in 117 cinemas across the country via National CineMedia.
 In November 2006, Stewart was inducted into the UK Music Hall of Fame.